 What are the Differences between English and German marketing language?

 When translating from one language to another you sometimes forget that not only the grammar might be different.
-But also the approach to especially marketing texts can be very tricky.
+But also the approach to especially marketing texts can be very tricky as well as marketing language differences are several.
 Localization is just as big as a part of the translation process as translating itself.
 Finding the right voice and making it seem like it was originally written and meant to be for that language.

-There are not many frameworks out there that help you specifically in the marketing department, what differences there are and how to approach them on websites specifically.
+Moreover, there are not many frameworks out there regarding marketing language differences that help you specifically in the field, what differences there are and how to approach them on websites specifically.
 German and English are without a doubt two major languages that have a huge impact on the general market.
 You will want to make sure that your website speaks to the customer as good as it possibly can and as a translator you want to give your customer the best work you can do.

 A comparison of US and German marketing language